Heilbronn: Government

 In connection with the district reform in the 1970s, municipal laws of Baden-Württemberg were amended to introduce borough councils for certain boroughs.
 Residents of such boroughs elect their borough council at each municipal election and the borough council must be consulted on all matters of significance to the respective borough.
 The Borough President also presides over the Borough Council.
 In Heilbronn the boroughs of Biberach, Böckingen, Frankenbach, Horkheim, Kirchhausen, Klingenberg, Neckargartach, and Sontheim have borough councils.

 City council

 After the municipal elections of May 26, 2019 the city council of Heilbronn was made up of 40 seats.
-One member changed form Pro Heilbronn to AfD, Therefore, the members belong to political parties as follows:
+Multiple members have since changed parties, resulting in the following distribution of seats:

 Mayor

 At first Heilbronn was governed by a regal advocate and an executor.
 Later, the city had two mayors but ever since the city was made part of Württemberg it has had just one mayor at a time.